Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Discussion

 \section{Discussion}

-This section reflects on the experimental outcomes and implications of the proposed hierarchical knowledge graph framework.
-We examine the system’s reasoning performance across tasks, discuss its strengths and limitations, and outline opportunities for extension and application.We aims to contextualize the results in light of broader goals in structured narrative modeling and multimodal understanding.
+This section reflects on the experimental outcomes and broader implications of the proposed hierarchical knowledge graph framework.
+We examine the framework’s reasoning performance, scalability, and practical utility while also identifying key limitations and directions for future work.
+These findings are contextualized within larger goals in structured narrative modeling, symbolic reasoning, and multimodal storytelling.